-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
-For example, suggestions were made for a water dispenser in the waiting room and a baby pack to be kept behind reception.
-The practice acted on the requests and also the fitting of a bicycle stand outside the building. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+- The practice had gathered feedback from patients through their patient participation group (PPG), the surveys they carried out and complaints received.
+There was a virtual PPG as well as a group of 15 members who met regularly and submitted proposals for improvements to the practice management team.
+For example, changes to the telephone system had been implemented following feedback from the PPG. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.